 Again, I know this all might sound super basic, but you can’t actually do the rest of what you need to do with your podcast host without a full episode recorded and uploaded.
 Apple Podcasts recently did away with trailers and has been known to reject feeds that have one short episode with “preview” or “trailer” in the title.
 Alas, I am a sad experiencer of this experience.

 So one episode is fine, but I’ll challenge you to go even beyond that and record four episodes before you launch.
 Heck, if you really want to start a podcast with a bang, record eight episodes, release four all at the same time to kick off the party (this gets you more downloads and visibility on Apple Podcasts) and then release your next four each week following!

 Once you’ve got your content plan sorted out, and the logistical and technical elements organized, you’re good to go.
 Plan ahead, do a little bit of research, and remember that at the end of the day, everything can be edited and re-uploaded.
 Heck, you can even change the name of your podcast if you really want to!
 I’ve done it!

 Still need help to start a podcast?

-Get instant access to my free mini course “How To Start A Podcast” now!
+Get instant access to my mini course “Podcast Prep Party” now!
 Straightforward strategy and tips that will get your podcast launched quickly!